-Are you an ecommerce brand and planning to exceed sales goals and generate majority of your revenue in Q4?
-Have you started planning your Paid Social strategy?
+Are you an ecommerce brand and planning to exceed sales goals and generate majority of your revenue in Q4 also known as the festive season?
+Have you started planning your Paid Social holiday marketing strategy for your digital marketing agency or company?
 If not, now is the time!
-With the influx of revenue-driving holidays coming up quick, now is more important than ever to button up your entire marketing strategy so you’re ready for a smooth, ROI focused campaign launch.
-Not sure where to even begin?
-Here are my top five tips to maximize ROI and make this Q4 a total success!
+With the influx of revenue-driving holidays coming up quick, now is more important than ever to button up your entire holiday digital marketing strategy so you’re ready for a smooth, ROI focused campaign launch.
+Not sure where to even begin for the holiday shopping season?
+Here are my top five tips to maximize ROI and make this holiday shopping season a total success!

-Solidify your promotional offers, paid media ad creative, audience segmentation, and campaign builds now.
+Solidify your holiday marketing campaign with holiday promotion offers, paid media ad creative, audience segmentation, and campaign builds now.
 The sooner you can get your audiences warmed up to your brand and engaging with evergreen content, the better.
-This will also be a key driver in building up your retargeting pools across paid media channels to ensure your sales funnel is completely buttoned up before the official holiday launch on November 1.
-You don’t want to be testing too many new audiences and tactics the week of Thanksgiving without understanding the metrics and success behind them first.
-Come November 1, start including holiday messaging across your ecommerce site, emails, organic social channels, and your paid media advertisements.
+This marketing effort will also be a key driver in building up your retargeting pools across paid media channels to ensure your sales funnel is completely buttoned up before the official holiday campaign launch on November 1.
+You don’t want to be testing too many new audiences and tactics the week of Thanksgiving without understanding the metrics and success behind them first marketing effort.
+Come November 1, start including holiday sales messaging across your ecommerce site, emails, organic social media channels, and your paid media advertisements.

 Leverage Cross-Channel Marketing Tactics

 Don’t just rely on one holiday digital marketing channel to generate revenue, especially because ad real estate is going to get expensive.
 CPCs and CPMs are going to skyrocket as we get closer to the Black Friday/Cyber Monday rush.
 Best way to combat this issue on your paid channels is to lean into email marketing, organic social channels, and Pinterest to combat the rising CPCs.